femboyfin/dbdideas/survivor_perks.md

 - Increased range to **24 meters** *(was 16)*
   - Makes it possible for survivors to activate it from safely outside of AFC range where a proxy-camping killer is likely to reside on the border of.
 - Decreased pause time to **22/26/30 seconds** *(was 26/30/34)*
-  - Slight duration nerf with cleaner numbers to accomodate for the following larger buff.
+  - Slight duration nerf with cleaner numbers to accommodate for the following larger buff.
 - Now applies during summoning phase in addition to struggle phase
   - This does substantially benefit the perk but also takes it more in line with Reassurance, effectively making the trade-off that it's only usable on you but can be used on both stages over being able to be used altruistically.